verilator/verilator/README.rst

 performs the design simulation.
 Verilator also supports linking Verilated generated libraries, optionally encrypted, into other simulators.

-Verilator may not be the best choice if you are expecting a full featured replacement for a closed-source Verilog simulator, need SDF annotation, mixed-signal simulation, or are doing a quick class project (we recommend `Icarus Verilog`_ for classwork.)
-However, if you are looking for a path to migrate SystemVerilog to C++/SystemC, or want high speed simulation of synthesizable designs containing limited verification constructs, Verilator is the tool for you.
+Verilator may not be the best choice if you are expecting a full-featured replacement for a closed-source Verilog simulator, need SDF annotation, mixed-signal simulation, or are doing a quick class project (we recommend `Icarus Verilog`_ for classwork.)
+However, if you are looking for a path to migrate SystemVerilog to C++/SystemC, or want high-speed simulation of synthesizable designs containing limited verification constructs, Verilator is the tool for you.